Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 Diagnosis and treatment for UTI

-Diagnosis of UTI is based on a medical history, physical examination, and laboratory findings.
+Diagnosis of urinary tract infection is based on a medical history, physical examination, and laboratory findings.

 Your doctor will ask you some questions about the symptoms you've been having.
 The above-mentioned symptoms might prompt the doctor to suspect you have a UTI.
 A laboratory investigation will confirm this finding.
 Some of the laboratory investigations for UTI include: